javadude/javadude.com/content/posts/20000304-antlrtut/index.md

 ### Wrapup

 This wraps up the recognizer section of this tutorial.
 I hope it's been helpful at some level for you.
 As always, please let me know your comments (good or bad -- helps the ego ya know) at [scott@javadude.com](mailto:scott@javadude.com).

-Unfortunately, I'm pretty busy right now.
-I'd like to add more to this tutorial, but I'm not sure how much time I'll be able to spend on it.
-Stay tuned to ANTLR-interest ([http://www.antlr.org:8080/mailman/listinfo/antlr-interest](http://www.antlr.org:8080/mailman/listinfo/antlr-interest)) for information!